 For systems with a UFS root file system, the default dump device is configured to be an appropriate swap partition.
 Swap partitions are disk partitions reserved as virtual memory backing store for the operating system.
 Thus, no permanent information resides in swap to be overwritten by the dump.
 See swap(1M).
 For systems with a ZFS root file system, dedicated ZFS volumes are used for swap and dump areas.
 For further information about setting up a dump area with ZFS, see the ZFS Administration Guide.
 To view the current dump configuration, use the dumpadm command with no arguments:

 When no options are specified, dumpadm displays the current crash dump configuration.
-The example above shows the set of default values: the dump content is set to kernel memory pages only, the dump device is a swap disk partition, the directory for savecore files is set to /var/crash/hostname. savecore is set to run automatically on reboot and save the crash dump in a compressed format.
+The example above shows the set of default values: the dump content is set to kernel memory pages only, the dump device is a swap disk partition, the directory for savecore files is set to /var/crash/. savecore is set to run automatically on reboot and save the crash dump in a compressed format.